kehantan/labbook/docs/cell_culture/maintain.rst

     * T75 = 9 mL

 #.
 Plate cells onto a new flask at the desired cell density.

+    If you want to seed a specific number of cells, you will have to do cell count beforehand.
+If you wanted to split by ratio, just transfer the amount of cell suspension based on the split ratio into the new flask.

 #.
 Swirl flask to evenly distribute the seeded cells.
 #.
 Label the flask